AcidPS3-Project/AcidPS3Data/README.md

 # AcidPS3 Store Games & Data
 ![AcidPS3 Store Logo](https://acidps3.22web.org/pics/logo.png)

-AcidPS3 Store is considered as a website, where people can download some cool stuff for PlayStation 3 Devices!
+AcidPS3 Store is considered as a service, where people can download some cool stuff for PlayStation 3 Devices!

 From Games and DLCs to Customization stuff.
 If needed to make some other stuff for PS3, please, refer to the issues tab [here](https://github.com/AcidGunner/AcidPS3Data/issues)!